Lake County Calendar of Events - Chronicle Media

 Free

-See Pirates Over 40 perform an eclectic mix of oldies and classic rock — with a tropical-flavored style — in this session of the Zion Park District’s Concert in the Park series.
+See area band Risky Business perform a variety of pop, rock and new wave hits from the 1980s in this edition of the Zion Park District’s Concert in the Park series.
 For more information, call (847) 746-5500 or visit www.zionparkdistrict.com.

 Free